-- Members who requested membership on or before November 11, 1972 under the then-existing Bylaws, shall be entered on the roll as charter members.
+6. Members who requested membership on or before November 11, 1972, under the then existing Bylaws, shall be entered on the roll as charter members.

 Article IV - Officers and Members of the Board of Directors

-- Officers of the Board of Directors shall be President, Vice President, Secretary, Treasurer, Historian, and the immediate Past President who shall serve ex-officio as an officer of the Board
+2. Officers of the Board of Directors shall be President, Vice President, Secretary, Treasurer, Historian, and the immediate Past President who shall serve ex-officio as an officer of the Board.

-- Any Board member who is absent from any four (4) Board meetings within a calendar year, or any three (3) consecutive Board meetings, shall be subject to removal from office by majority vote of the Board.
-A Board member also shall be subject to removal from office by a two-thirds vote of the Board for any just cause, including but not limited to embezzlement, gross misconduct, and behavior endangering life or property.
+5. Any Board member who is absent from any four (4) Board meetings within a calendar year, or any three (3) consecutive Board meetings, may be removed from office by majority vote of the Board.
+A Board member may also be removed from office by a two-thirds vote of the Board for any just cause, including but not limited to embezzlement, gross misconduct, and behavior endangering life or property.

 Article V - Duties of Officers

-- Secretary - The Secretary shall perform various stenographic assignments as requested by the President.
+The Secretary shall create correspondence as requested by the President.
 The Secretary shall maintain an accurate and up-to-date list of Associate and Honorary Members.
 The Secretary shall take minutes and record attendance of all meetings.
 The Secretary shall control all current records of the Society unless the Board of Directors provides otherwise and shall convey other records not in use to the Historian.